Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/marketplace_provisioning.md

 title: Manage your Marketplace provisioning
 linkTitle: Manage your Marketplace provisioning
 draft: false
 weight: 35
-description: >-
+---

 A subscription provides the consumer, or subscriber, with the required security and endpoint materials to correctly consume the API.

-  The security material and/or quota to access an API is configured inside the Gateway either on the Application (Axway API Manager) or the Usage plan (AWS Gateway) or subscription (Azure Gateway).
+The security material and/or quota to access an API is configured inside the gateway on either the application (Axway API Manager), the usage plan (AWS Gateway), or the subscription (Azure Gateway).

----
+## Objectives

+Learn how to configure:

+* Discovery Agent for Marketplace provisioning /deprovisioning
+* Traceability Agent for reporting traffic to

 ## Supported use cases

+Provisioning use cases include:

+* Provision data plane when a consumer requests access to a product resource
+* Deprovision data plane when a consumer deletes an application or credentials
+* Report traffic to Consumer Insights

-### Provision dataplane when consumer request access to a product resource
+### Provision data plane when consumer request access to a product resource

-From the marketplace, a consumer will request access to a resource and then request credential.
-These 2 actions will generate events the discovery agent is listening to.
-Once the events are received by the agent, the agent will convert them based on the dataplane it is connected to:
+From the Marketplace, a consumer first requests access to a resource and then request credentials.
+These two actions generate events that the Discovery Agent is listening to.
+Once the events are received by the agent, the agent converts them based on the data plane it is connected to:

 * accessRequest becomes:
-    * application and API authorization on Axway API Manager
+    * Application and API authorization on Axway API Manager
     * Usage plan and API authorization on AWS Gateway
-    * Subscription and API authorization on Azure Gateway.
+    * Subscription and API authorization on Azure Gateway
 * credentialRequest becomes:
-    * API Key (Axway API Manager / AWS Gateway / Azure) or Oauth credential (Axway API Manager only).
+    * API key (Axway API Manager / AWS Gateway / Azure) or Oauth credential (Axway API Manager only)

-### Deprovision dataplane when consumer delete an application or credentials
+### Deprovision data plane when consumer deletes an application or credentials

-From the marketplace, a consumer can delete an existing application or delete an existing credential.
-These 2 actions will generate events the discovery agent is listening to.
-Once the events are received by the agent, the agent will convert them based on the dataplane it is connected to:
+From the Marketplace, a consumer can delete an existing application or an existing credential.
+These two actions generate events that the Discovery Agent is listening to.
+Once the events are received by the agent, the agent converts them based on the data plane it is connected to:

-* removing the corresponding application from the dataplane:
+* Remove the corresponding application from the data plane:
-    * application on Axway API MAnager
+    * Application on Axway API MAnager
     * Usage plan on AWS Gateway
     * Subscription on Azure Gateway
-* deleting a credentials:
+* Delete a credential:
-    * API Key (Axway API Manager / AWS Gateway / Azure) or Oauth credential (Axway API Manager only).
+    * API key (Axway API Manager / AWS Gateway / Azure) or Oauth credential (Axway API Manager only)

 ### Report the traffic

-Each time a call to an API is made on a dataplane monitored by a traceability agent, the agent will correlate the traffic to the appropriate marketplace subscription and product based on the credentials used to call the API.
+Each time a call to an API is made on a data plane monitored by a Traceability Agent, the agent correlates the traffic to the appropriate Marketplace subscription and product based on the credentials used to call the API.

-In case a correlation is found, the corresponding traffic will be visible in [Consumer Insights](/docs/manage_marketplace/consumer_experience/consumer_insights) screens as well as in [Business Insights](/docs/get_actionable_insights) screens.
+If a correlation is found, then the corresponding traffic will be visible in [Consumer Insights](/docs/manage_marketplace/consumer_experience/consumer_insights), as well as in [Business Insights](/docs/get_actionable_insights).

-In case there is no possible correlation, the traffic will only be visible from Business Insights
+If no correlationis found, then the traffic will only be visible in [Business Insights](/docs/get_actionable_insights).

-## Discovery Agent configuration for marketplace provisioning and deprovisioning
+## Discovery Agent configuration for Marketplace provisioning and deprovisioning

-The discovery agent variables to be added in the agent configuration
+1. Add Discovery Agent variables to the agent configuration:

 ```powershell
 # enable the gRPC communication with Amplify platform.
 Be sure the http/2 connectivity is allowed to cross your firewall/proxy if any.